105hua/ObbyHaste/README.md

+**NOTE:** This datapack is now *deprecated*, meaning that it will no longer receive updates.
+This pack is also unstable and may not work as intended in some scenarios, I do not recommend that you use it.

 # ObbyHaste

 ObbyHaste is a simple datapack that I have made for a Technical Server that I am currently hosting.